JamesG3/Leetcode/Notes.md

 - 138.Copy List with Random Pointer (Deep copy)
 - 208. Implement Trie (Prefix Tree)
 - 155. Min Stack
+- 116. Populating Next Right Pointers in Each Node
+- 117. Populating Next Right Pointers in Each Node II

 #### DP
 - 357.Count Numbers with Unique Digits
 - 309.Best Time to Buy and Sell Stock with Cooldown(using state machine)